 With your own dog sled, you will travel 7 days / 6 nights along exciting trails through the untouched wilderness, past mystical rock formations and under the enchanting Northern Lights.

-With your own husky team through Alaska
+Your own husky team

 Dog Sledding over Cache Mountain: the itinerary